 EU Select Committee (Lords) This Committee scrutinises the UK Government’s policies and actions in respect of the EU; considers and seeks to influence the development of policies and draft laws proposed by the EU institutions; and more generally represents the House of Lords in its dealings with the EU institutions and other Member States.

-EU Justice Sub-Committee This Committee scrutinises proposals in the field of criminal justice and procedures, fundamental rights, copyright and intellectual property.
+EU Justice Sub-Committee This Committee scrutinises proposals in the field of criminal justice and procedure, fundamental rights, and copyright and intellectual property.
 Their remit also includes scrutinising proposals related to institutions and consumer protection.

 Culture, Tourism, Europe and External Relations Committee The role of the Committee is to scrutinise the Scottish Government’s policies and expenditure in relation to several matters including implications of the EU referendum on Scotland, EU legislation and EU issues.